Do you ask yourself – why my computer is running slow? Discover why your computer is slow and how you can improve its performance and speed it up.

 Reboot your PC

-If the thought “why my computer is running slow” comes often on your mind, one of the most common things you can do is restart it, so the problem can be potentially fixed.
+If the thought “why my computer is running slow” comes often on your mind, one of the most common things you can do is restart it, to potentially fix the issue.

 The way your operating system works is that it allocates space in RAM for programs as they run on your PC.
 At some point, your RAM will fill up (no remaining free RAM).
 This will slow down your computer speed as your operating system starts using the swap file instead.